namitn04/BIOCOMPUTING/assignments/assignment_03/README.md

 # My assignment is strucutured to have a README.md, as well as a data directory where the fasta seq is located and any new files I may create.

+# After realizing the fasta files can't be pushed to my git main, I just added an empty file called blank.fasta in the data directory using touch.

 # TASK 2 - Download and prep files

 cd data/